TP-82: Features

-The pistol could be used for hunting, to defend against predators and for visible and audible distress signals.
-The detachable buttstock was also a machete that came with a canvas sheath.
+The TP-82 can be used for hunting, to defend against predators, and for creating visible and/or audible distress signals.
+The detachable buttstock also functions as a machete and is equipped with a canvas sheath.

-The upper two shotgun barrels used special 12.5×70 mm ammunition (40 gauge), and the lower single rifled barrel used 5.45×39mm ammunition developed for the AK-74 assault rifle.
-The TP-82 had a large lever on the left side of the receiver that opens the action, and a small grip safety under the trigger guard that resembled a secondary trigger.
-According to NASA astronauts, the gun was highly accurate.
+The upper two side-by-side shotgun barrels use special 12.5×70mm ammunition (40 gauge), and the lower single rifled barrel uses 5.45×39mm ammunition developed for the AK-74 assault rifle.
+The TP-82 has a large lever on the left side of the receiver that opens the action, and a small grip safety under the trigger guard that resembles a secondary trigger.
+According to NASA astronauts, the gun is very accurate out to about 20–30 m.

 History

 The TP-82 was the result of cosmonaut Alexei Leonov's concerns after being stranded in the Siberian wilderness when his Voskhod capsule malfunctioned.
-He feared that the 9mm Makarov pistol that was provided in his survival kit would be ineffective against the Siberian wildlife, namely bears and wolves.
+He feared that the 9x18mm Makarov pistol that was provided in his survival kit would be ineffective against the Siberian wildlife, such as Eurasian brown bears and Eurasian wolves.